Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

     ![](./media/image96.png)

 20. Under Packaging Steps, select **Review and Package**.
 At the bottom of the Review and Package page, click **Re-Package IP**.

     The view that opens states that packaging is complete and asks if you would like to close the project.

 21. Click **Yes**.

-***Note*:** The custom core creation process that we have worked through is very simple with the example Verilog included in the IP creation process.
-For more information, refer to the GitHub Zynq
-Cookbook: How to Run BFM Simulation <a href="https://github.com/imrickysu/ZYNQ-Cookbook/wiki/How-to-run-BFM-simulation">web page</a>.
+**Note:** The custom core creation process that you have worked through is very simple with the example Verilog included in the IP creation process.
+For more information, refer to the _GitHub Zynq Cookbook: How to Run BFM Simulation_ <a href="https://github.com/imrickysu/ZYNQ-Cookbook/wiki/How-to-run-BFM-simulation">web page</a>.

 ### Integrating Peripheral IP with PS GP Master Port

-Now, you will create a system for the ZC702 board by instantiating the peripheral IP as a slave in the Zynq SoC programmable logic (PL) section.
-You will then connect it with the PS processor through the processing system (PS) general purpose (GP) master port.
+You will now create a system for the ZC702 board by instantiating the peripheral IP as a slave in the Zynq SoC programmable logic (PL) section.
+You will then connect it with the processor through the processing system (PS) general purpose (GP) master port.
 The block diagram for the system is shown in the following figure.